BalloonBall/DE4-SIOT-Code-Submission/README.md

 # DE4-SIOT-Code-Submission
-Jiachen Yu's Code submission repository for DE4 SIOT project.
+Jiachen Yu's code submission repository for DE4 SIOT project.
 This repository contains the following:
 - Transmitter: Android beacon transmitter app (bathroom 1 version only)
 - Receiver: Android beacon receiver app (person A version only)
 - Dataset: Safe dataset as a backup